The time has come for a change.

 My change for 2012.

-And so, all that being said, it is with great respect for my colleagues at RevSystems and with great excitement that I announce: In January of 2012, I will be leaving my position at RevSystems to join the dev team at Obama For America - Barack Obama's 2012 relection campaign in Chicago.
+With all of that history, I will be leaving my position at RevSystems to join the dev team at Obama For America - Barack Obama's 2012 relection campaign in Chicago.

 Naturally all of these things attracted me to the position - but it wasn't the sealing factor.
 It wasn't until I found out that responsive design is at the core of all of their sites that I was really interested.
 Taking an already sterling reputation, an exceedingly forward thinking digital team and digital campaign, and adding in one of the newest and soon to be most important techniques in web design is quite possibly the best combination I have ever heard of.
 (Yea, even better than peanut butter and jelly.
 Seriously.)